ryanalexander/DiscordTools/README.md

-# Discord Exploits
+# Discord Tools

-Just an archive of random Discord exploits i've found
+This Archive contains JavaScript snippets that can be used in the Discord Web Application.

 ## Prerequisites